 A Systematic Approach to Health and Performance

-The final principle of the Sparta philosophy is a systematic approach to human performance.
-This simply means a developed framework of “rules” that help guide decision making.
+The final principle of the spartan philosophy is a systematic approach to human performance.
+This simply means a developed framework of “rules” that help guide decision-making.

 1. a set of connected things or parts forming a complex or unitary whole.

 The value of a systematic approach is the honest evaluation of results.
 Especially in a complex discipline like human performance, it takes a consistent approach, using objective methods, evaluated over time to determine actual (rather than anecdotal) results.
 Our mission is to help as many people as possible to maximize their performance, and this requires systems that can be evaluated for success.
 This key part of this systematic approach is the built-in feedback loop that drives innovation, refinement, and development over time.